praveenvj7/praveenvj7/README.md

 ## Fake News Prediction

 **Project Overview**:
-A machine learning model to predict the authenticity of news articles using NLP techniques.
+A machine learning model to predict the authenticity of news articles using logistic regression .

 **Business Problem**:
 Addresses the spread of misinformation by detecting fake news, supporting informed decision-making, and maintaining information integrity.